ncteisen/the-hypertextual-library/pride_and_prejudice/text.txt

 "How strange!" cried Elizabeth.
 "How abominable!
 I wonder that the very pride of this Mr. Darcy has not made him just to you!
-If from no better motive, that he should not have been too proud to be dishonest--for dishonesty I must call it."
+If from no better motive, that he should not have been too proud to be dishonest -- for dishonesty I must call it."

 "It is wonderful," replied Wickham, "for almost all his actions may